 5. Suggest something else to do besides drink

 If your friends or family don’t have a holiday celebration formally planned and you’re asked for your input, suggest something other than a standard party with food and drinks.
 Going to a holiday movie, ice-skating, or driving through neighborhoods famous for their holiday light displays are great alternatives that aren’t centered around drinking.

-Have an exit plan at a holiday party that has alcohol
+6. Have an exit plan

 Even if you’re feeling strong enough to be in the presence of alcoholic drinks without succumbing to temptation, the risk of relapse is high in emotionally charged situations.
 So if you’re attending a party with family you don’t get along with, or a gathering of friends that includes exes or other people who put you on edge, be aware of escalating tensions and have a plan to leave if you feel you’re close to losing control.